reineverse/Image_Viewer/README.md

 # Image_Viewer
- A Rust bsed program for displaying an Image from a local File
+ A Rust based program for displaying an Image from a local File.

+> cargo build
+> cargo run

+Enter path of the file without quotes and press Enter